Kurento/kurento/source/tutorials/node/tutorial-helloworld.rst

 Read the :doc:`installation guide </user/installation>` for further information.

-Be sure to have installed `Node.js`:term: and `Bower`:term: in your system.
+Be sure to install `Bower`:term: and `Node.js`:term: **version 8.x** in your system.
 In an Ubuntu machine, you can install both as follows:

 .. sourcecode:: bash

    curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
    sudo apt-get install -y nodejs sudo npm install -g bower

+Also, Node.js should already include NPM, the Node.js package manager.

 To launch the application, you need to clone the GitHub project where this demo is hosted, install it and run it: